Steady-state bifurcations for three-cell networks with asymmetric inputs

-Since we are interested in steady-state bifurcations, we consider eigenfunctions which are real on some open set of $\mathbb{R}^{k+1}$, i.e., the interior of $\mu_i^{-1}(\mathbb{R})$ is nonempty.
+Since we are interested in steady-state bifurcations, we consider network eigenvalues which are real on some open set of $\mathbb{R}^{k+1}$, i.e., the interior of $\mu_i^{-1}(\mathbb{R})$ is nonempty.

-Next, we define the space of functions with a bifurcation condition given by an eigenfunction.
+Next, we define the space of functions with a bifurcation condition given by a network eigenvalue.

-\begin{Def} Let $N$ be a network with $k$ asymmetric inputs and $\mu$ a network eigenfunction.
-The space of one-parameter families of coupled cell systems with a bifurcation condition given by $\mu$ is denoted by $\mathcal{V}_{\mu}(N)$, where
+\begin{Def} Let $\mathcal{N}$ be a network with $k$ asymmetric inputs and $\mu$ a network eigenvalue.
+The space of one-parameter families of coupled cell systems with a bifurcation condition given by $\mu$ is denoted by $\mathcal{V}_{\mu}({\mathcal{N}})$, where

-$\Diamond$ \end{Def}
+\end{Def}